nkh/P6-Data-Dump-Tree/README.md

 An example is Grammar that I tried to dump and got an exception about a class that I didn't even know existed.

-Those exception are caught and displayed by the dumper as  "DDT Exception: the_caught_exception_class"
+Those exception are caught and displayed by the dumper as  "DDT Exception: the_caught_exception"

 Please let me know about them so I can add the necessary handlers to the  distribution.